grafana/alloy/docs/sources/tutorials/processing-logs/index.md

 This stage acts on the `ts` value in the map you extracted in the previous stage.
 The value of `ts` is parsed in the format of `RFC3339` and added as the timestamp to be ingested by Loki.
 This is useful if you want to use the timestamp present in the log itself, rather than the time the log is ingested.
-This stage does not modify the extracted map.
+This stage doesn't modify the extracted map.

 ### Stage 3